Have you seen the movie Limitless?

 According to the National Academies of Sciences, Engineering, and Medicine, however, adequate daily fluid intake is:

-These recommendations cover fluids from water, other beverages, and food.
+These recommendations include fluids from water, other beverages, and food.
 About 20 percent of your daily fluid intake usually comes from food and the rest from what you drink.

 So those guidelines we’ve all heard of to drink 8 glasses of water a day are pretty much on point.

-Rather than downing the equivalent in sugar-packed soft drinks, fruit juices, and energy drinks (which will only melt your teeth and land you on My 600-lb Life), dress up your water!
+Rather than downing the equivalent in sugar-packed soft drinks, fruit juices, and energy drinks, dress up your water!

 Add a few slices of orange, lemon, strawberries, cucumber, or some other pleasant-tasting fruit or vegetable to a jug of water.
-Try herbs like mint, basil, or rosemary, which will flavor your water without you having to add any sugar.
+Try herbs like mint, basil, or rosemary, which will flavor your water without any sugar.
 Drinking your water ice-cold also helps it go down easier.

 And so I did, getting a paltry three hours of sleep before my final exam.
 Not smart.